 Dr José Antonio Abreu, UNESCO Ambassador for Music and Peace and creator of the national system of children’s’ and youth orchestras and choirs in Venezuela (FESNOJIV, also known as El Sistema).

 MIAGI Marketing: Through MIAGI’s extensive network in South Africa and abroad, effective data of marketing partners has been accumulated.
 We also have a vibrant and informative website, feature on Youtube, and obviously also make use of social networks on internet such as Facebook.

 MIAGI Media support: Over the past ten years MIAGI has had extensive media support locally and internationally.
 Media partners included Sunday Times, Mail & Guardian, The Sowetan, Hamburger Abendblatt, SABC, Deutsche Welle, NDR – North German television, national German radio, ORF – Austrian radio and television.

-MIAGI features were further presented among others on CNN, Sky, BBC, Al Jazeera, Television Suisse.
+MIAGI features were further presented among others on CNN, Sky, BBC, Al Jazeera, Television Suisse and in South Africa on Carte Blanche and KykNet.

 For more information call +27 12 320 5154 or email firstname.lastname@example.org

 THE FOUNDERS OF MIAGI

-Music can bridge divides - this well-known statement has also been a conviction of South African tenor Robert Brooks for many years and it lead him to together with his wife, the Finnish pianist Ingrid Hedlund, create MIAGI – Music Is A Great Investment.
+Music can bridge divides - this well-known statement has also been a conviction of South African concert and opera singer Robert Brooks for many years and it lead him to together with his partner, the Finnish pianist Ingrid Hedlund, create MIAGI – Music Is A Great Investment.

 Born in South Africa, Brooks left the country in 1979 to further his music education in Europe.
 It was only 20 years later that he returned to South Africa.